-2. People responsible for Safeguarding Young People and Adults at Risk
+2. People responsible for Safeguarding Young People and Adults at Risk a role to play in safeguarding children.

-Safeguarding and promoting the welfare of children and adults at risk is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 People with designated responsibility for safeguarding issues in NCG are referred to in this document as College Designated Lead/Deputy College Designated Lead or NCG's Group Designated Lead.
 A list of names, titles and contact details for these managers, other relevant members of staff and other relevant agencies is attached at Appendix 1.